Skip to main content

 • optimization

-The optimization of the game has received significant criticism, with many players reporting severe performance issues, bugs, and a lack of polish, even on high-end PCs.
+The optimization of the game has received significant criticism, with many players reporting severe performance issues, bugs, and a lack of polish, particularly on lower-end systems.
 While some improvements have been noted since the closed beta, the game is still considered clunky and unoptimized, leading to frustration among users.
-Players express hope for future updates and optimizations, but currently, the game's performance is seen as a major drawback.
+Players express hope for future updates and optimizations, but currently, the experience is marred by jankiness and poor performance.

 • “The developers have committed themselves to listening to the community and it shows.
 In the 5-month time period between the closed beta and launch, the game has been improved a ton: optimization was greatly improved, graphics and animations were added/improved, the gameplay and balance has changed to player response, etc. These things will continue to improve over the course of development.”